ksafranski/apiQL/README.md

 Simple Class for PHP MySQLi connections with support for both 'standard' PHP database insteracion as well as JSON-formatted output.

-Note: This class is still very much in development, use with caution.

 ## Getting Started

 The first thing to do is to set globals for the connection: